Structured Linear CDEs: Maximally Expressive and Parallel-in-Time Sequence Models: Experiments

 \subsection{The $A_5$ benchmark}

 The $A_5$ benchmark tests models on their ability to state-track \cite{merrill2024illusion}.
 Each sequence in the dataset consists of a series of permutations from the group of even permutations on five elements, denoted $A_5$.
 The task is to compose the permutations, which requires state-tracking.
-We train and evaluate models on sequences ranging from length $3$ to $20$ and determine how many stacked layers each model needs to achieve a validation accuracy greater than $90\%$.
+Following \citet{merrill2024illusion}, we train and evaluate models on sequences ranging from length $3$ to $20$ and determine how many stacked layers each model needs to achieve a validation accuracy greater than $90\%$.

-This benchmark serves as an empirical validation of our theoretical results; diagonal LNCDEs are less expressive than dense, DPLR, sparse, Walsh--Hadamard, and block-diagonal LNCDEs.
-In addition to the LNCDE models, we consider Mamba~\cite{gu2023mamba}, LSTM~\cite{LSTM}, gated DeltaProduct with negative eigenvalues~\cite{yang2025gateddeltanetworksimproving, siems2025deltaproductimprovingstatetrackinglinear}, and the two components of xLSTM~\cite{beck2024xlstm} (mLSTM and sLSTM) on this benchmark.
+This benchmark serves as an empirical validation of our theoretical results; D-SLiCEs are less expressive than DPLR, sparse, WH, and BD SLiCEs.
+In addition to the SLiCEs, we consider Mamba~\cite{gu2023mamba}, LSTM~\cite{LSTM}, gated DeltaProduct with negative eigenvalues~\cite{yang2025gateddeltanetworksimproving, siems2025deltaproductimprovingstatetrackinglinear}, and the two components of xLSTM~\cite{beck2024xlstm} (mLSTM and sLSTM) on this benchmark.
 All baselines use a hidden dimension of $1024$ and all SLiCEs use $1024$ parameters per state-transition matrix.
 Full experimental details are given in Appendix \ref{app:A5}.

-Figure~\ref{fig:a5} shows that the diagonal state-transition matrices of Mamba, mLSTM, and diagonal LNCDE mean that an increasing number of stacked layers are needed as the sequence length grows.
-Interestingly, Gated DeltaProduct with negative eigenvalues, which uses a DPLR structure with $r=2$, also needs a growing number of stacked layers.
-However, a DPLR-LNCDE with $r=2$ only needs one layer for all sequence lengths, suggesting this is not an inherent limitation of DPLR state-transition matrices.
-Similarly, sparse, Walsh--Hadamard, block-diagonal, and dense LNCDEs, as well as the two recurrent baselines LSTM and sLSTM, all need only one layer for all sequence lengths.
+Figure~\ref{fig:a5} shows that the diagonal state-transition matrices of Mamba, mLSTM, and D-SLiCE mean that an increasing number of stacked layers are needed as the sequence length grows.
+Interestingly, Gated DeltaProduct with negative eigenvalues, which uses a DPLR structure, and the D-DE-SLiCE also need a growing number of stacked layers.
+However, DPLR and BD SLiCE both need one layer for all sequence lengths, suggesting this is not an inherent limitation of theses structures.
+Similarly, sparse, Walsh--Hadamard, and dense SLiCEs, as well as the two recurrent baselines LSTM and sLSTM, all need only one layer for all sequence lengths.